tomeduarte/ai_letter_game/README.markdown

 An artificial intelligence game, where agents need to negotiate and trade letters to complete their goal, which is to gather all letters for their goal word.

 ## Authors
-All work in the original repository is commited by [Nuno Polónia](https://github.com/nunopolonia) or Tomé Duarte(https://github.com/tomeduarte).
+All work in the original repository is commited by [Nuno Polónia](https://github.com/nunopolonia) or [Tomé Duarte](https://github.com/tomeduarte).
 You can reach us through our github accounts.

 Work done in this fork is by [Tomé Duarte](https://github.com/tomeduarte).